-The distress displayed by babies who have developed an aversion to feeding can be so intense that it appears like they are suffering from pain.
-Therefore pain is typically the first thing blamed by parents, and by health professionals during brief consultations, when other causes for a baby's aversive feeding behavior are not obvious.
+The distress displayed by many feeding-averse babies can be so intense that it appears like they are suffering from pain.
+Therefore, pain is typically the first thing blamed by parents, and by health professionals during brief consultations, when other causes for a baby's feeding refusal are not obvious.
 However, pain is not the only reason for babies to become distressed during feeds.

-So how can you tell if pain is the cause of a baby’s troubled feeding behavior?
-A process of elimination can help you decide if pain is likely.
-Here are a few clues.
+So how can you tell if pain is the cause of your baby’s troubled feeding behavior?
+Check how he behaves at times outside of feeding as this will provide clues.
+For example:

-- If your baby is happy once you stop trying to feed her, pain is unlikely.
+- If your baby is happy once you stop trying to feed him, pain is unlikely.
 Pain fades away.
 It doesn't suddenly cease because the feed has ended.

 - If your baby is content between feeds, pain is unlikely.
-Discomfort associated with acid reflux or milk protein allergy or intolerance, chronic constipation is not restricted to feed times.
-Your baby would display signs of discomfort or distress at other times in addition to feed times.
+Discomfort associated with acid reflux or milk protein allergy or intolerance, constipation or gastroparesis is not restricted to feeding times only.
+Your baby would display signs of discomfort or distress at other times in addition to feeding times.

-- If your baby predictably feeds well in certain situations, for example during the night or while drowsy or asleep, pain is unlikely to be the cause of her aversive feeding behavior at other feed times.
-If it is painful for her to feed during the day or while awake, its reasonable to expect it would also be painful for her to feed at night or when ‘sleep-feeding’.
+- If your baby predictably feeds well in certain situations, for example during the night or while drowsy or asleep, pain is unlikely to be the cause of his oppositional feeding behavior.
+Sleep does not numb a baby to the sensation of pain.
+If it is painful for him to feed during the day or while awake, it’s reasonable to expect it would also be painful for him to feed at night or when sleep-feeding.

-- If your baby displays any unusual signs that might indicate illness or a physical problem, or if you are worried that your baby is suffering from pain, have her examined by a doctor.
+NOTE: If your baby displays any unusual signs that might indicate illness or a physical problem, or if you are worried that your baby is suffering from pain, have him examined by a doctor.

 Conflicted feeding behavior where baby takes a few sucks, sharply turns away or arches back, cries, quickly returns and wants to suck again, takes a few sucks, turns away or arches back, cries, returns to feeding and so on, is often interpreted by parents and others as pain, but its not necessarily due to pain.
 Babies who have become averse to feeding will behave in this way regardless of the cause.
 If your baby is quickly soothed once the feed has ended, its probably not pain.